-Mindfulness Is The Key To A Healthier Life
+Mindfulness Can Be A Key To A Healthier Life

-Throughout all of these aspects of health—from mind to body to emotions—the benefits of mindfulness are ever-present.
+Throughout all of these aspects of health—from mind to body to emotions—the benefits of mindfulness are ever-present in many.

 The Most Common Benefits Of Mindfulness